isomerpages/mol-articles/financial-articles/support-schemes.md

   - title: CapitaLand-U Care Resilience and Enablement (CAP+Ure) Fund
     content: |
       Eligibility
-        * Applicable for all **existing low-to-medium income union members** who are impacted by sudden loss of income or need interim financial support for their children's daily necessities and schooling needs.
+        * Applicable for all **existing low-to-medium income union members** who are impacted by sudden loss of income or need interim financial support for their children's daily necessities and schooling needs
-        * Monthly Gross Household Income (GHI) of $5,800 and below or Per Capita Income (PCI) of $1,450 and below if GHI exceeds $5,800.
+        * Monthly Gross Household Income (GHI) of $5,800 and below or Per Capita Income (PCI) of $1,450 and below if GHI exceeds $5,800
-        * Children aged 21 years and below studying at eligible educational institutions: − Government / Government-aided / Independent schools (primary and secondary) under the Ministry of Education; − Junior colleges; Institute of Technical Education; Millennia Institute; − Special education schools
+        * Children aged 21 years and below studying at eligible educational institutions: Government / Government-aided / Independent schools (primary and secondary) under the Ministry of Education; Junior colleges; Institute of Technical Education; Millennia Institute; Special education schools
-        * 6 months of continuous paid-up union membership.
+        * 6 months of continuous paid-up union membership

       Benefits of this scheme
         * Each eligible child will receive a one-time disbursement of $250 NTUC FairPrice vouchers